 The University has a dedicated package of support for students who come from a background in care – BCU’s five commitments to care leavers.
 Every student is unique and individual experiences vary but we recognise that care leaver students may face particular challenges in relation to accommodation and finances, and may also have experienced disruption in their schooling.

 What is a care leaver?

-A care leaver is someone who has previously lived with foster parents, in a children’s home, orphanage, or sheltered accommodation.
-The Children (Leaving Care) Act 2000 defines a care leaver as someone who has been in the care of the Local Authority for a period of 13 weeks or more spanning their 16th birthday.
+A care leaver is defined as someone who has previously lived with foster parents, in a children’s home, orphanage, or sheltered accommodation.
+The Children (Leaving Care) Act 2000 specifically defines a care leaver as someone who has been in the care of the Local Authority for a period of 13 weeks or more spanning their 16th birthday.

 All care leaver students will be able to benefit from the University’s Earn2Learn scheme, guaranteeing you 7.5 hours' placement employment for up to 30 weeks during semesters in one of BCU’s central service teams or Students’ Union.

 2. Exit support for care leavers

 Graduate care leavers will be eligible for an exit award – a minimum of £1,000 (not means-tested) and a maximum of £3,000 (means-tested), giving you a deposit on a flat to support your progression into work after your studies.
 See eligibility below.

 Care leavers are guaranteed access to a place in University accommodation, giving you priority access to our accommodation for the full duration of study.

 4. A key contact from application